 Common mental disorders (including depression and anxiety) are the leading cause of non-fatal disease burden, measured by years lived with disability (Whiteford et al. 2013), and their prevalence has increased over the last three decades across high-income countries (GBD 2015).
-There is a growing amount of evidence showing that they tend to increase in prevalence from early-30s-with some studies indicating an increase already from early-20s-to mid-40s or mid-50s (Blanchflower and Oswald 2008, Spiers et al. 2012, Blanchflower 2020, Bell 2014, Sacker and Wiggins 2002, Gondek et al. in press).
+There is a growing amount of evidence showing that they tend to increase in prevalence from early-30s-with some studies indicating an increase already from early-20s-to mid-40s or mid-50s (Bell 2014, Blanchflower and Oswald 2008, Blanchflower 2020, Gondek et al. 2021, Sacker and Wiggins 2002, Spiers et al. 2012).
 Likewise, a rise in the incidence of suicide and a drop in well-being have been observed at this age, suggesting that is a particularly vulnerable phase of life (Blanchflower 2020, National Statistics 2017).
 We refer to this phenomenon-of worsening mental health and well-being between early-adulthood and midlife-as the 'midlife mental health crisis'.
 Processes underlying the midlife mental health crisis are unclear, with overall little theory or empirical evidence to draw on when explaining mental health trajectory in adulthood.